DerenSI/FFS/README.md

 NO PAGE TRANSFER, MUST MANUALLY ENTER IT BY DROPPING IT TO THE BROWSER

 <b> Planned plugin: </b>
-cordova-broadcaster
-cordova-plugin-background-fetch
-cordova-plugin-local-notifications
+cordova-broadcaster, cordova-plugin-background-fetch, cordova-plugin-local-notifications

 <b> ================================================================ </b>
 <br />

-<b> Version v 0.0.2 </b>
+<b> Version v 0.0.1 </b>
 <br />
 <b> What new? </b>
 1. Completed the UI